Pritam-Biswas/Mortality-Analysis-Project/README.md

 # Mortality Analysis Project
- Exploratory Data Analysis of mortality rates in R and Javascript
+ Mortality analysis using data visualization in R and Javascript